Hairfree Solutions

 DO feel free to call us with your questions or concerns.

-DO shave areas thoroughly prior to treatment.
+DO shave areas thoroughly prior to treatment the night before or morning of treatment.

 DO inform your laser technician of any medications, health conditions, or pregnancy.